MeetK208/convin-expense-tracker/API_DOC.md

 Feel free to modify or expand upon this template as needed to fit your project requirements! -->

-Here's a structured and detailed API documentation based on your provided endpoints:

 ---

 # API Documentation for Daily Expenses Sharing Application